 Sexual Assault Nurse Examiners (SANEs) are medical professionals with specialized training and expertise in medicine, psychology, and forensic science.
-Because of this training, SANEs are qualified to conduct sexual assault forensic examinations and provide immediate care to patients, document abnormal findings (e.g., physical trauma), collect evidentiary items, and provide access to prophylactic treatment or additional medical referrals as needed.2 During this sexual assault forensic examination, which is contingent on obtaining patient-provided informed consent, SANEs may document their observations of injuries associated with a sexual assault through photography.
+Because of this training, SANEs are qualified to conduct sexual assault medical forensic examinations (SAMFEs), which may include providing general medical care to patients, documenting abnormal findings (e.g., physical trauma), collecting evidentiary items, and providing access to prophylactic treatment or additional medical referrals as needed.2 During a SAMFE, which is contingent on obtaining patient-provided informed consent, SANEs may document their observations of injuries associated with a sexual assault through photography.
 Photographs provide a permanent record of injuries sustained by the patient and may also be used for court proceedings, if the patient decides to engage with the criminal justice system.

-"SANEs are a valuable resource within the MDT because they assume the role of photographer and care provider during the sexual assault forensic examination.
+"SANEs are a valuable resource within the SART because they assume the role of photographer and care provider during the sexual assault medical forensic examination.
 Their expertise should be acknowledged and supported by having access to funding and training opportunities to sustain their specialization in the medical field and to ensure they are well-equipped to take highquality photographs throughout the country."